Overview

 Corn-fed beef productsGrass-fed beef products and pasture-fed chicken eggs

-Omega-6 rich oils (corn, safflower, sunflower, canola, etc) Coconut, Palm, Olive oils, Omega-3 rich oils (Cod Liver)
+Omega-6-rich oils (corn, safflower, sunflower, canola, etc.) Coconut, Palm, Olive oils, Omega-3 rich oils (Cod Liver)

-Farm-raised fish (including Atlantic salmon)Wild-caught cold water fish (preferably smaller fish)
+Farm-raised fish (including Atlantic salmon)Wild-caught cold-water fish (preferably smaller fish)

 Intermittent Fasting

-This is one of the interventions used by [Bredesen2014 🕮 ].
+Intermittent fasting is one of the interventions used by [Bredesen2014 🕮 ].
 By fasting at least 12 hours each day (mostly at night), insulin levels may be lowered, ketogenesis and autophagy enhanced, and perhaps Aβ may be reduced.

 Curcumin